PeggyCarstens/CleaningData_ClassProject/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-These files should be in your current working directory before running run_analysis.R

 - 'README.txt'
 - 'features_info.txt': Shows information about the variables used on the feature vector.